sudorandom/kmcd.dev/content/posts/2024/call-of-the-monolith-codebase/index.md

 To further illustrate the challenges of managing multiple repositories in a microservices architecture, let's delve into the process of updating a commonly used library across all microservice repos.

 - **Discovery:**
     - Identify the need to update `log4j` due to [a security vulnerability](https://blog.cloudflare.com/inside-the-log4j2-vulnerability-cve-2021-44228/).
+Maybe you hear about this from dependabot spamming you, maybe another security scanner picked up that your repo is using a log4j, maybe your devs see it at the top of hacker news or maybe you just have a grumpy security operations team reviewing every CVE and deciding if anything the company uses is vulnerable.
+Hopfully it's all of the above if the vulnerability is really severe.
     - Determine the versions currently in use across all 20 microservices.
 - **Planning:**
     - Coordinate with multiple team leads to schedule the update.
+Depending on how "mono" the "monolith" is, you may have several teams sharing the same codebase.
     - Ensure compatibility with each microservice's specific dependencies.
 - **Execution:**
     1. **Update Dependency:**